Support All Souls Church

 If you set up automatic payments through your bank, they will probably continue until you stop them.
 Please confirm with your financial institution.

-But regardless, you do need to make a new pledge each year so the church knows what your intention is.
+But regardless, you do need to state a new commitment each year so the church knows what your intention is.